-Venezuelan opposition seeks unofficial July 16 vote on Maduro plan
+Venezuela opposition challenges Maduro with unofficial referendum

 "The darkness does not last forever nor does it extend in its totality," Ortega said in an address to the National Assembly.
 "We must make big efforts to reactivate the institutional and electoral paths."

-(Additional reporting by Alexandra Ulmer; Writing by Andrew Cawthorne; Editing by Frances Kerry)
+Additional reporting by Alexandra Ulmer and Andreina Aponte; Writing by Andrew Cawthorne and Alexandra Ulmer; Editing by Frances Kerry and Mary Milliken